racker/node-rackspace-shared-middleware/README.md

 ## Body size limiter

-Middleware which limits the maximum size of the request body.
+Middleware which accepts and limits the maximum size of the request body.

 ## Allow JavaScript XHR

 A middleware which responds to any OPTIONS requests with a 204 and an Access control Response.

+## Body parser

+Middleware which uses Swiz definitions to parse a request body.

 ## Validator

 A middleware which deserializes the request body and performs a validation on it using the provided Valve object.
+This middleware must be used in combination with body parser one.

 # License